techformist/vue-vuetify-api-boost/README.md

 1. Vuetify + standard layouts + dashboard
 1. Axios for using APIs

-The objective is to keep things simple for typical client/server (may I say 'pseudo-enterprise') projects.
+The objective is to keep things simple for simple client/server projects.

 ## Project setup